ibm-cloud-docs/containers/cs_users.md

     4. Select **Viewer**.
     5. Click **Add**.

 5. In the side panel, review the **Access summary** of your changes, and click **Assign**.

-6. For the user to be added, the RBAC permissions must be synced to the cluster.
-The user who is granted access must [launch the Kubernetes dashboard](/docs/containers?topic=containers-deploy_app#db_gui) to initiate the sync.
-RBAC permissions are cached, so the sync might not be instantaneous.
+If you assigned a service access role, the role might take a couple minutes to sync with your cluster's RBAC.

 ### Assigning {{site.data.keyword.cloud_notm}} IAM roles with the CLI
 {: #add_users_cli}